Post Baccalaureate Program

 To be qualified for this program a student must fall into one of the below categories:

 - Students who have earned a bachelor’s degree in a non teaching major seeking initial licensure.

-- Students who have earned a bachelor’s degree in a teaching major seeking an endorsement.
+- Students who have earned a bachelor’s degree in a teaching major seeking an endorsement or additional license area.